Stapz33/CustomEditor/README.md

 # CustomEditor
 ### When do i need to use a custom editor
-If you need to display specials things in your script inspector or display specific variables, but separated by, an enum for example, the **Custom inspector** is for you
+If you need to display special things in your script inspector or display specific variables, but separated by, an enum for example, the **Custom inspector** is for you

 ### Example script